Children and family

 - (usually) not entitled to paid maternal protection leaves (Mutterschutz) of 6 weeks before birth and 8 weeks after birth, though at M&B we had always made funding available for these additional 3.5 months, and some funding agencies now have begun to grant this period as a paid break,

-The reason for this non-entitlement is that paid holidays and the right to government-funded sickness payments, parental leave, more comprehensive payments during parental leave, and child support are state-subsidized benefits that are linked to the employment and tax payments of the person in question.
+The reason for this general non-entitlement is that paid holidays and the right to government-funded sickness payments, parental leave, more comprehensive payments during parental leave, and child support are state-subsidized benefits that are linked to the employment and tax payments of the person in question.
 These benefits, therefore, do not apply to people who neither pay taxes nor make any other contribution into the public purse.

 So why scholarships?